 Student Notebook - Designed to provide fourth graders the ability to develop their knowledge on hazards within their communities and ways in which they can be prepared.
 Students will learn about California’s disasters by gathering and using data, reading case studies about actual disaster events, and reflecting on which behaviors may help contribute to a person staying safe during these nature events.

 Family Readiness Guide (English) – A comprehensive preparedness document designed to help families prepare for a variety of disasters in the State of California.
+Below you will find the Family Readiness Guide translated into several other languages for your convenience.

 California is home to a variety of disasters and below are case studies designed to assist teachers and students better understand the types and impacts they have.
 These case studies can also be found in the Teacher guide and have been posted here as stand alone documents for your convenience.